Winners from Broncos draft: Garett Bolles, Todd Davis

 RELATED: Elway philosophical shift back to run-and-gun Broncos: 'I think we're heading in right direction'

 In other words, Bolles shouldn’t feel overconfident just because his team didn’t draft a left tackle.
-At the very least, it would be a surprise if the Broncos picked up the fifth year option on Bolles' contract at approximately $10.8 million for the 2021 season.
-(The fifth year option for 2017 first-round draft picks remains guaranteed only against injury.)
+At the very least, it would be a surprise if the Broncos picked up the fifth year option on Bolles' contract at $11.064 million for the 2021 season.
+(The fifth year option for 2017 first-round draft picks remains guaranteed only against injury.
+Starting next year, fifth-year option pickups for 2018 first-round draft choices will be fully guaranteed.)

 Davis remains the Broncos’ inside linebacker for three reasons.
 One, he’s earned it after leading the team in tackles three of the past four years.
 He is a good player.
 Two, the Broncos were outbid by Green Bay for free-agent Christian Kirksey.
 And three, the Broncos didn’t come away with inside linebackers Devin Bush or Patrick Queen in the first round of the past two drafts.